bpg/terraform-provider-proxmox/README.md

 ### Snippets cannot be uploaded by non-PAM accounts

-Due to limitations in the Proxmox VE API, certain files need to be uploaded using SFTP.
+Due to limitations in the Proxmox VE API, certain files (snippets, backups) need to be uploaded using SFTP.
 This requires the use of a PAM account (standard Linux account).

 ## Contributors